lumeland/lume.land/docs/advanced/permissions.md

 }
 ```

-This scripts echoes the `import 'lume/cli.ts'` code and then executes it.
-This
+This scripts echoes `import 'lume/cli.ts'` and then executes it.
+This allows
-allows resolving the `lume/cli.ts` module with the import map, so it's possible
+resolving the `lume/cli.ts` module with the import map, so it's possible to
-to update Lume just by editing the `import_map.json` file.
+update Lume just by editing the `import_map.json` file.

 If you are concerned about the permissions granted to Lume and want to customize
 them, it's possible by replacing `-A` flag with your desired permission flags in